aphillipps/EVPN-TOI/1-OSPF/README.md

 __1. Configure the Loopback interfaces__

+- Loopback0 is used for the router ID

+- Loopback1 will be used in the next steps for the VTEP configuration

+- Loopback2 is used for the OSPF unnumbered configuration

 __2. Configure OSPF__

-Loopback0 is used as router ID.

-Loopback2 is used for the OSPF unnumbered configuration.

-Vlan 4093 is used an L3 link between the 2 peers for OSPF.
+- VLAN 4093 is used an L3 link between the 2 peers for OSPF

-Disable spanning-tree for this VLAN and add it to a trunk group named LEAF_PEER_L3.
+- Disable spanning-tree for this VLAN and add it to a trunk group named LEAF_PEER_L3

-To speed up OSPF neighborship establishment use network type point-to-point.
+- To speed up OSPF neighborship establishment use network type point-to-point

-Change the cost on the L3 peer-link so that the prefered path will always be the direct link to the Spine switches.
+- Change the cost on the L3 peer-link so that the prefered path will always be the direct link to the Spine switches

+- Several OSPF timers can be tweaked to improve convergence time in case of failures

+- Authentication can be used

 __3. Check OSPF__